 By the age of 6 or 7, I was already showing signs of an obsession with and an aptitude for travel.
 My mom’s friend Pat has told me stories of how my mother would spontaneously call her up on a Saturday morning and suggest that we all go on a “mystery ride” which might last a few hours, a whole day or even a weekend.
 Pat marveled at how my mother never seemed afraid of anything and did things that Pat herself would never have done on her own.
 But she also remembers a little redheaded boy in the back seat on these trips, avidly studying the maps and occasionally interrupting their adult conversation with a declaration:

-“Mama, you should be going north on Route 7.
+“Mama, you should be nave taken a left to go north on Route 103.
 We’re going the wrong way.”

 According to Pat, my mother would dismiss my advice and insist we were on the right track, only to quietly have to turn the car around a mile or two down the road while I sat in the back and gloated.
 I can remember my mother playfully telling me to “keep quiet back there” when I would giggle with satisfaction at having been right.

 “I couldn’t believe it!
 You were only 6 or 7, for God’s sake, and you were ALWAYS right!”
 Pat reports.